+Adverse events should be reported.
+Reporting forms and information can be found at www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 Adverse events should also be reported to Sanofi Tel: 0800 090 2314.
-Alternatively, send via email to UK-drugsafety@sanofi.com

-Prescribing Information: Lantus® (insulin glargine) 100 units/ml solution for injection

-Please refer to Summary of Product Characteristics (SmPC) before prescribing.

-Presentations: Lantus 100 units/ml solution for injection in a vial or in a cartridge.
+Alternatively, send via email to UK-drugsafety@sanofi.com Prescribing Information: Lantus® (insulin glargine) 100 units/ml solution for injection (NI) Please refer to Summary of Product Characteristics (SmPC) before prescribing.
+Presentations: Lantus 100 units/ml solution for injection in a cartridge.
 Lantus SoloStar 100 units/ml solution for injection in a pre-filled pen.
-Lantus cartridges and Solostar prefilled pens each contain 3 ml of solution for injection, equivalent to 300 units insulin glargine.
-Each vial contains 10 ml of solution for injection, equivalent to 1000 units.
+Lantus cartridges and Solostar pre-filled pens each contain 3 ml of solution for injection, equivalent to 300 units insulin glargine.
 Indications: Treatment of diabetes mellitus in adults, adolescents and children of 2 years or above.

-and administration: Lantus Dosage administered subcutaneously once daily, at any time but at the same time each day.
+Dosage and administration: Lantus is administered subcutaneously once daily, at any time but at the same time each day.
 Injection sites must be rotated within a given injection area from one injection to the next in order to reduce the risk of lipodystrophy and cutaneous amyloidosis.
 Do not administer intravenously.
 Lantus dosage should be individually adjusted.
 In type 2 diabetes mellitus, Lantus can also be used in combination with orally active antidiabetic medicinal products.
 Lantus must not be mixed with other insulins or diluted.
 Switch from twice daily NPH insulin to Lantus: To reduce the risk of nocturnal and early morning hypoglycaemia, patients who are changing their basal insulin regimen from a twice daily NPH insulin to a once daily regimen with Lantus should reduce their daily dose of basal insulin by 20 - 30% during the first weeks of treatment.
 Switch from Toujeo (insulin glargine) 300 units/ml to Lantus: Lantus and Toujeo are not bioequivalent and are not directly interchangeable.
 To reduce the risk of hypoglycemia, patients who are changing their basal insulin regimen from an insulin regimen with once daily Toujeo to a once daily regimen with Lantus should reduce their dose by approximately 20%.
 Switching from other insulins to Lantus: When switching from a treatment regimen with an intermediate or long-acting insulin to a regimen with Lantus, a change of the dose of the basal insulin may be required and the concomitant antidiabetic treatment may need to be adjusted (dose and timing of additional regular insulins or fast-acting insulin analogues or the dose of oral antidiabetic medicinal products).
 Close metabolic monitoring is recommended during, and for a period after, transition from other insulins to Lantus.
 Dose adjustments may also be required if the patient's weight or lifestyle changes, the timing of insulin dose is changed or other circumstances arise that increase susceptibility to hypo- or hyperglycaemia.
 Special populations: Elderly, renal or hepatic impairment: Insulin requirements may be diminished.
-Paediatric population (<2 years of age); No data are available.
+Paediatric population (<2 years of age): No data are available.
 Contraindications: Hypersensitivity to insulin glargine or any excipients.